Brompton-on-Swale: Geography and government

+The Parish Council has responsibility for the upkeep of the common land along the riverbank.
+There is a diverse range of trees including alder, ash, hawthorn, hazel, oak, sycamore, willow and wych elm.
+Surveys have also identified several varieties of flower common to the area that include bluebell, celandine, dogs mercury, ramsons, red campion, snowdrop, stitchwort, meadow cranesbill, violets and wood anemones.

-The village lies within the Richmond and Northallerton UK Parliament constituency.
-From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
-The local Parish Council has eight members elected on a four-year cycle.
+The village is in the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire and is now administered by the unitary North Yorkshire Council.
+The Parish Council has eight members elected on a four-year cycle.